whirlwin/bootstrap-pdf/README.md

 ### 4. Convert the file to PDF
 >     rake haml

-This produces a file called cv.pdf.
+This produces the file out.pdf.